nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public Share alterShare(String shareKey, Map<String, String> changes, String currentPassword) throws IOException, BitcasaException
    :outertype: RESTAdapter

-   Alters the Shares attributes.
+   Alter the share attributes associated with the given shareKey.

-   :param shareKey: The share key of the specified share.
+   :param shareKey: The shareKey of the share to be altered.
-   :param changes: The changes to be updated.
+   :param changes: The changes to be updated to the share associated with given shareKey.
-   :param currentPassword: The current password of the share.
+   :param currentPassword: Password associated with the share which needs to be altered.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
+   :throws IOException: If a network error occurs.
-   :return: Share object of the altered share
+   :return: Share object with altered share attributes.

 alterShareInfo
 ^^^^^^^^^^^^^^